 If you disagree with the final report, you may discuss your case further with the auditor’s supervisor.
 If you are still not able to reach a satisfactory settlement, you must file a formal appeal within 60 days of our Notice of Assessment.
 Please refer to the Appeal Rights section of this brochure for more information.

 Field audits are normally conducted at the taxpayer’s place of business during regular business hours.
 A pre-audit conference will be conducted, during which the auditor will inform you of the types of records needed for review, audit procedures, method of conducting the audit and possible audit issues.
 When the audit is complete, a post-audit conference will give both parties the opportunity to discuss the audit listings, issues still in dispute, audit results and protest procedures.
-If you disagree with the audit results, you have the right to contact the audit manager to request an audit resolution conference.
 If the issues are still unresolved, you should follow the formal appeal process described in the section below.

 For the purpose of this section the words “appeal” and “protest” are used interchangeably.
 You must file a formal Appeal in writing within 60 days of issuance of the Notice of Assessment or refund denial.
 If you fail to timely appeal an assessment issued, you may make a payment of the proper amount and file a timely refund claim.
 When the refund is denied, then you can file an Appeal within 60 days of the refund denial.
 The Appeal or Protest must be prepared according to Chapter 7 of our Department’s Rules and Regulations (Practice and Procedure).
-To obtain a copy of these rules and more information about the appeal process, either call our Hearings Office at 515-242-5269 or the Preparing a Protest document.
+A Protest Form template that you may use is available in the Tax Forms Index.
+Completed protest forms may be emailed to email@example.com, or mailed or hand-delivered to the addresses provided in the “instructions” section of the protest form.
+For more information or questions about the appeal process, email us or call our Hearings Office at 515-242-5269.

 The Appeal Process